Phase-dependent fluctuations in intermittent resonance fluorescence: Introduction

 \section{Introduction}

 A photon emitter with peculiar fluctuations is a single three-level atom with a laser-driven strong transition competing with a coherently or incoherently driven weak transition.
-The occasional population of a long-lived state, an effect called electron shelving, thus produces intermittence (blinking) in the resonance fluorescence of the strong transition.
+The occasional population of a long-lived state, an effect called electron shelving, produces intermittence (blinking) in the resonance fluorescence of the strong transition.
 Photon statistics of the fluorescence have been thoroughly studied for three-level atomic systems \cite{PlKn97}, in which case the process is ergodic, i.e., when the mean bright and dark periods are finite.
 For a single quantum dot or molecule the statistics are more complicated if the process is not ergodic \cite{StHB09}.
 In the spectral domain, ergodic shelving manifests in the appearance of a very narrow inelastic peak on top of the central peak of the two-level-like spectrum.
 This has been well studied analytically and numerically \cite{HePl95,GaKK95,EvKe02} and observed experimentally \cite{BuTa00}.
 In the latter, heterodyne detection was used, which allows for very high spectral resolution \cite{HBLW97}.
 In their paper \cite{BuTa00}, B\"uhner and Tamm suggest performing complementary phase-dependent measurements of the fluorescence; so far, there are no reports yet, perhaps due to experimental restrictions.

-Squeezing, the reduction of fluctuations below those of a coherent state in a quadrature at the expense of the other, is weak in resonance fluorescence \cite{WaZo91,CoWZ84}.
-The low collection and imperfect quantum efficiency of photodetectors have been the main barriers for the observation of squeezing, though recent experimental progress tackle these issues.
+Squeezing, the reduction of fluctuations below those of a coherent state in a quadrature at the expense of increasing fluctuations in the other quadrature, is weak in resonance fluorescence \cite{WaZo91,CoWZ84}.
+The low collection and imperfect quantum efficiency of photodetectors have been the main barriers for the observation of squeezing, although recent experimental progress tackle these issues.
 On the one hand, there is the increased solid angle of emission captured with minimal disturbance of the photon density of states surrounding the atom \cite{SoLe15}.
-On the other is the development of conditional detection schemes based on homodyne detection that cancel the finite quantum efficiency issue \cite{Vogel91,Vogel95,CCFO00,FOCC00,HSL+06,GSS+07,KAD+09, KuVo-X}.
+On the other hand, there is the development of conditional detection schemes based on homodyne detection that cancel the finite quantum efficiency issue \cite{Vogel91,Vogel95,CCFO00,FOCC00,HSL+06,GSS+07,KAD+09,KuVo-X}.
 We discuss two of them.